Notes on the study program M.Sc. International Economics and Management

 The required knowledge can also be acquired at Paderborn University in German courses lasting 240 hours.

-The German courses (up to level A2) can be recognised as "German for international students" in the compulsory elective area "General Elective" (5/10 ECTS).
-The grades are weighted according to the credits from A2.2 (crediting from top to bottom).
+The German courses (at least level A2) can be credited as “German for international students” in the compulsory elective area “General Elective” (5/10 ECTS).
+The grades are weighted according to the credits (starting with the course that fulfills the minimum requirements and then from top to bottom).

-To credit these courses, please submit the examination certificate in Q4.334 OR send a copy to msc-iem@campus.uni-paderborn.de.
-Crediting is also possible until the registration of the Master's thesis at the latest.
+To credit these courses, please submit the examination certificate via Email to msc-iem@campus.uni-paderborn.de.
+Crediting is possible until the registration of the Master's thesis at the latest.

 IMPORTANT!